 AliExpress is safe to buy from if you’re vigilant and use common sense.
 You are allowed to get refunds or exchanges if your order doesn’t arrive on time, or is significantly different than advertised.
-However, it is still possible to get scammed on AliExpress, especially with low prices on brand-name objects.
+However, it is still possible to get scammed, especially with low prices on brand-name objects.

 AliExpress has taken several initiatives to protect you as a buyer.
-Our AliExpress Return Policy article will show you how to take advantage of the following protections:
+Our article on the website’s return policies will show you how to take advantage of the following protections:

 If your order does not arrive within the latest estimated delivery date promised by your seller, you can request a full refund.

 If your order arrives and one or more of your items are significantly different than they were advertised, you can either return the items for a full refund, or keep the items and request a partial refund.

 If an item you have ordered is “Guaranteed Genuine” and it turns out to be counterfeit when you receive it, you can return it for a full refund… including the shipping costs!